bathan1/sqlite-fetch/web/docs/intro.md

 # Introduction

-Yet Another Runtime TCP Stream for SQLite, or yarts for short, is an SQLite runtime extension that provides TCP networking capabilities to SQLite.
+Yet Another Runtime TCP Stream for SQLite, or yarts for short, is an SQLite runtime extension.

+It provides TCP networking capabilities to SQLite.

 Let's discover **yarts in less than 5 minutes**.

 ## Getting Started

 Get started by **installing the latest extension binary**.

-Or **try yarts immediately on the Web Assembly build** [here]().

 ### What you'll need